After adding a client onboarding workflow,

 Under User

-Interaction, hover over Acceptable Use Policy
+Interaction, hover your cursor over Acceptable Use Policy

 (AUP) and click Add.